muety/website-watcher/README.md

 * 👉 **New:** See [batch.sh](batch.sh) for information on how to watch multiple websites at once

 ### Options
-* `-u URL` (`required`): URL of the website to watch
+* `-u URL` (`required`): URL of the website or API endpoint to watch
 * `-t TOLERANCE`: Tolerance in characters, i.e. changes with a difference of less than or equal to `TOLERANCE` characters will be ignored and not trigger a notification
 * `-x XPATH`: An [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) query to restrict watching to certain parts of a website.
-Only child elements of the element matching the query will be considered while watching
+Only child elements of the element matching the query will be considered while watching.
+Mutually exclusive with `--jsonpath`.
+* `--jsonpath JSONPATH`: A [JSONPath](https://goessner.net/articles/JsonPath/) query to restrict watching to certain parts of a JSON document (e.g., `$.data.items[*]`).
+Defaults to `$` to watch the entire document.
+Mutually exclusive with `-x`.
 * `-i XPATH_IGNORE`: A list of [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) queries to exclude certain parts of a website.
-Multiple queries possible by separating with a space like -i "//script" "//style".
+Multiple queries possible by separating with a space like `-i "//script" "//style"`.
 * `-ua USER_AGENT`: A custom user agent header to set in requests, e.g. for pretending to be a browser.
 Shortcut `firefox` is available to fake a Firefox 84 on Windows 10
+* `-json`: A boolean flag indicating whether the expected response contains JSON content.
 * `--adapter ADAPTER`: Which sending adapter to use (see below)

 ### 👀 Please note